moveii/reminder/README.md

 Now the project is build.
 Navigate into `server/target` and find the `server.jar` (with a version number).

 ### Execute the project
-If you execute the `server.jar`, the application will start.
+If you execute the `server.jar`, the application will start on port `8080`.
 You can simply execute it with `java -jar server.jar`.
 However, if you close the session, the application will stop.
 If you don't want this behaviour, use `nohup java -jar server.jar &` instead.
 With `nohup java -jar server.jar > log.txt &` you can change the log output to a custom file (default is `nohup.out`).

 The local time of the server will be used for the creation of reminders.
 Make sure that you set the timezone correctly.